ferdouszihad/Mr.-Typescript/notes/m2-advance.md

 - a getProperty Function

 ## 2-8: Asynchronous typescript

 - How to create Promise
 - How manage promise types
 - Prmise using fetch & validate type

+## 2-9: Conditional types

+- what is conditional type
+- How to use conditional type
+- conditional type making with extends
+- conditional type making with keyof
+- conditional type making with Generics